connorpheraty/fetch_rewards_takehome_ch/data_quality_issues/data_issue_1.md

 # Data Issue 1: Duplicates

-During my initial analysis of the raw data from the `users` raw json source, I identified a pretty sizeable amount of duplicates.
+During my initial analysis of the raw data from the `users` raw json source, I identified a pretty sizeable amount of duplicate records.
 I discovered this by using the window function below against the raw json data.

 ```sql